 Drury University continues to receive national and international recognition.
 Here's a quick look at some of our most recent accomplishments.

 Drury is ranked No. 8 on the list of best regional universities in the Midwest, a category U.S. News & World Report officially names "Best Regional Universities-Midwest."
-In addition, Drury was ranked 15th in the Midwest in the “Great Schools at Great Prices” category, and Drury was listed in the category “A-plus schools for B students” in the Midwest.
-U.S. News says the “A-plus schools for B students” category is for universities “where spirit and hard work make all the difference to admission offices.”
+Additionally, Drury is ranked No. 1 in the Midwest on the U.S. News “Great Schools, Great Prices” list and is ranked No. 3 on its 2015 “Best Colleges for Veterans” list.

 The Princeton Review has named Drury University one the best colleges in the Midwest in its website feature “2014 Best Colleges Region by Region.”
 Drury is one of 155 institutions named to the Princeton Review’s “Best in the Midwest” section.